Have you noticed that one of your baby’s toes appears a little bit red or swollen near the toenail? Is this a sign of infection, or something else?

 - Don’t cut too short: On the other hand, avoid cutting the toenails too close to the skin.
 If they’re still short from a previous trim, just leave them a few more days.

 - File the edges: Sharp edges may dig into the soft tissue of the toe.
 This is a good thing to do if baby is not sleeping and you see an area that needs taking care of right away.
 Unlike clipping or cutting, it is pretty easy to do while they’re awake.

 - Use loose-fitting shoes and socks: Where your little one can’t walk or crawl barefoot, or if the weather is too cold for it, opt for loose footwear.
 Tight socks and shoes can compress the toes, which could push the nails into the skin.
-For at-home time, it’s best to leave them natural and let those little toes breathe as much as possible.
+While at home, it’s best to leave them natural and let those little toes breathe as much as possible.

 When Should I Contact the Pediatrician?

-You should always contact your pediatrician if the toenail doesn’t improve within a couple of days with home remedies.
+You should always contact your pediatrician if the toenail doesn’t improve within a couple of days.

 Another reason to take your baby to the doctor is if you see signs of infection.
 If you notice pain, redness increasing and even forming streaks on the toe, or blisters beginning to form, you know it’s time to see the expert.